Setkyathiha Pagoda

-Setkyathiha Pagoda (စကြာသီဟစေတီ) is a notable pagoda in Mandalay, Burma.
+Setkyathiha Pagoda (စကြာသီဟစေတီ) is a notable pagoda in Mandalay, Myanmar.
 It is known for a large bronze image of the Buddha cast by King Bagyidaw in Inwa just before the beginning of the First Anglo-Burmese War in 1824.
-The image was subsequently moved to Amarapura in 1852 when the Second Anglo-Burmese War broke out, and to Mandalay in 1885 when the Third Anglo-Burmese War broke out.
+The image was moved to Amarapura in 1852 when the Second Anglo-Burmese War broke out, and to Mandalay in 1885 when the Third Anglo-Burmese War started.
 The pagoda was built in 1884, located south of Zegyo Market on the eastern bank of the Shwetachaung Canal.